hihipy/fantasy-draft-lottery-randomizer/README.md

-# Fantasy-Draft-Lottery-Randomizer
+# Fantasy Draft Lottery Randomizer

 This repository contains a comprehensive Fantasy Draft Lottery Randomizer application.
 It is designed to help fantasy sports league managers conduct fair and transparent draft lotteries by providing a customizable, GUI-based tool for managing leagues, setting lottery distributions, and running draft order simulations.

 ## Features

-- Manage multiple fantasy sports leagues
+- **Manage multiple fantasy sports leagues**: Easily create, edit, and delete leagues.
-- Support for various lottery distribution types:
+- **Support for various lottery distribution types**:
   - Straight (Random)
   - Weighted
   - Custom
-- Interactive GUI for easy league management and lottery execution
+- **Interactive GUI** for easy league management and lottery execution, built using `tkinter`.
-- Gradual reveal of draft order with skip option
+- **Gradual reveal** of draft order with an option to skip directly to the results.
-- Detailed lottery results saved to file, including:
+- **Detailed lottery results saved to a file**:
   - Draft order
   - Odds calculations
   - League information
   - Runtime details
-- Full transparency with included source code in results file
+- **Full transparency**: The generated results file includes the source code for auditing purposes.
+- **Asynchronous reveal**: The draft order is revealed asynchronously, allowing for a dramatic reveal experience.
+- **Logging system**: Comprehensive logging for debugging and tracking.
+- **Error handling**: Robust error handling and input validation.

 ## Contents

-- League management system
-- Distribution management interface
-- Lottery simulation algorithm
-- GUI implementation using tkinter
+- **League Management System**: Create and manage fantasy sports leagues with ease.
+- **Distribution Management Interface**: Customize and manage the lottery distribution for each league.
-- Asynchronous draft order reveal
+- **Lottery Simulation Algorithm**: Ensures fair and transparent draft order generation.
-- Logging system for debugging and tracking
+- **GUI Implementation**: User-friendly interface for managing leagues and running lotteries.
-- Error handling and input validation
+- **Asynchronous Draft Order Reveal**: Experience a suspenseful reveal of draft picks.
+- **Logging System**: Logs events and errors for easy troubleshooting.
+- **Error Handling and Input Validation**: Ensures smooth operation and prevents common issues.
-- Results saving with tabulated data
+- **Results Saving with Tabulated Data**: Saves detailed lottery results with clear, tabulated data.

 ## Usage